How is Zeffy free?

 Cash method example: You may rent tables and chairs in April for your annual fundraising raffle in September.
 If the payment is due in September upon delivery, you record that expense in September rather than April.

-The accrual method for nonprofit accounting:
+The accrual method (fund accounting) for nonprofit accounting:

 • You record expenses when you incur them vs. when you pay